Performance Comparison of Gate-Based and Adiabatic Quantum Computing for AC Power Flow Problem: Introduction

-Quantum computing has recently emerged as a promising paradigm for tackling combinatorial optimization problems, among others.
-By harnessing quantum superposition and entanglement, quantum algorithms can explore exponentially large solution spaces more efficiently than classical approaches (e.g., \cite{Au-Yeung2023}).
+Quantum computing has recently emerged as a promising paradigm for tackling combinatorial optimization problems, among others, e.g.,~\cite{Ganesan2021,Ali2025}.
+By harnessing quantum superposition and entanglement, quantum algorithms can potentially explore exponentially large solution spaces more efficiently than classical approaches, e.g., \cite{Au-Yeung2023}.
 In other words, as the problem size increases, classical solvers tend to plateau, while quantum hardware, if idealized, could maintain an advantage.
 However, current devices are in practice limited~\cite{PareekDemystifyingAdvantage}.
 Contemporary quantum devices are divided into two main paradigms: gate-based (circuit model) quantum computing (GQC) and adiabatic (quantum annealing) quantum computing (AQC).
 GQC hardware uses sequences of quantum gates on qubits in discrete time steps.
 They are very flexible in algorithm design and, in theory, can offer speedups for certain problems.
-For example, the Harrow-Hassidim-Lloyd (HHL) algorithm can solve linear equations in sub-exponential time, given enough qubits.
+For example, the Harrow-Hassidim-Lloyd (HHL) algorithm can solve linear equations in subexponential time, provided enough qubits are available.
 However, GQC algorithms tend to require many qubits and deep circuits even for modest problem sizes, which makes them highly susceptible to decoherence and gate errors on present noisy intermediate-scale quantum (NISQ) hardware.
-In practice, the limited qubit counts and noise levels mean that most GQC experiments are performed on small test problems or on high-fidelity simulators rather than on real quantum hardware~\cite{kaseb2024quantum}.